abraraamer/switchboard/readme.txt

 * Added filter 'ot_options_id' to change the 'option_tree' option ID to a unique value.
 * Added filter 'ot_settings_id' to change the 'option_tree_settings' option ID to a unique value.
 * Added filter 'ot_layouts_id' to change the 'option_tree_layouts' option ID to a unique value.
-* Added filter 'ot_header_logo_link' to change the logo link inside the header of OptionTree.
+* Added filter 'ot_header_logo_link' to change the logo link inside the header of Switchboard.
-* Added filter 'ot_header_version_text' to change the version text inside the header of OptionTree.
+* Added filter 'ot_header_version_text' to change the version text inside the header of Switchboard.
-* Added action 'ot_header_list' to add additional theme specific list items to the header of OptionTree.
+* Added action 'ot_header_list' to add additional theme specific list items to the header of Switchboard.
-* Added filter 'ot_upload_text' to change the "Send to OptionTree" text.
+* Added filter 'ot_upload_text' to change the "Send to Switchboard" text.
 * Added the CSS Class field value to the parent `.format-settings` div in addition to the class being added to the element.
 Each class is now appended with `-wrap`.
 * Added support for [Composer](https://github.com/composer/composer).
 Contributors via github @designst.
 * Added support for adding I18n text domains to the exported `theme-options.php` file.